-Figure 2: Amplifiers, switches, and filters are all encapsulated in a single package for simple layout uniform phase delays on all signal paths.
+Figure 2: Amplifiers, switches, and filters are all encapsulated in a single package for simple layout carefully designs modules with matched ances and uniform phase delays on all signal paths.
 All active and discrete components in the modules are carefully matched and the design tuned to provide optimum operating characteristics along the entire RF path.